External Cybersecurity

 The Difference Between Internal and External Cybersecurity

-• Focus: Protects the organization from cyber threats that come from outside its network.
+In contrast, external cybersecurity protects the organization from threats originating outside its network.

 Why is External Cybersecurity Important?

-External cybersecurity gives security teams visibility into threats that traditional security devices like firewalls and WAFs (Web Application Firewalls) are unable to stop.
+External cybersecurity gives security teams visibility into threats that traditional security devices like firewalls and WAFs (Web Application Firewalls) can’t stop.

 Most Common External Cybersecurity Threats